Integrating Nursing Concepts 3 (10205.1)

 Students within 364JA Bachelor of Nursing must ensure that they meet the Inherent requirements relevant to the profession of nursing- it is each students responsibility to read and understand these UC Nursing Inherenet Requirements statements.
 For support in meeting the inherent requirements, please make a time with Inclusion@canberra.edu.au and your course convenor BNConvenor@canberra.edu.au.

-It is required that students participate in all unit learning opportunities in this unit.
-This is inclusive of all scheduled face to face and on-line activities.
+It is expected that students participate in all unit learning opportunities in this unit.
+This is inclusive of all timetabled activities.
 Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse Standards for Practice and professional codes.
-Therefore it is expected that students will attend and actively participate in all face-to-face learning opportunities for this Unit.
+Therefore all students are required to attend and actively participate in all learning opportunities scheduled for this Unit.
 Students can self-select their preferred classes via the Allocate+ system.

-All INC Units are linked to Clinical Placement and as such, completion of all learning modules, including directed and self-directed study, and active participation in scheduled online sessions and any face to face workshops is expected.
-Participating in seminar (on campus or online) discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice (2016) Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx
+All INC Units are linked to Clinical Placement and as such, completion of all learning modules, including directed and self-directed study, and active participation in workshop sessions is expected.
+Participating in seminar discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice (2016) Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx

-Practical intensive workshop attendance is required to enable students to practice the 'skillful doing' aspects of nursing practice.
+Practical workshop attendance and active participation is required to enable students to practice the 'skilful doing' aspects of nursing practice.
 Practical workshops enable students to translate concepts and theoretical understanding into 'real world' applications safely while practicing professional communication skills.
-Absence from practical intensive workshops must be notified to the Unit Convenors via email with documentary evidence provided for a make-up workshop to be considered.
+Absence from practical workshops must be notified to the Unit Convenors via email with documentary evidence provided for a make-up workshop to be considered.
 Failure to attend practical workshops (As per Above 5b) is grounds for an NC (fail grade) in this unit.

 Required IT skills